What the Bible teaches about Adultery

 Ezra said they were "chief in this trespass".
 What was this trespass?
 It is against God's law to mix or mingle with other peoples.
-In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of men.
+In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of different races of men.
+The Hebrew and Greek include the meaning miscegenation.
+That is certainly not taught in Bible schools today.
 The seventh commandment has a much broader meaning than most people today remember.
-Your great grandparents may have known this truth.
-As you can see Jude mentions this as well in the phrase, "going away after other flesh".
+Your great great grandparents may have known this truth.
+As you can see Jude mentions this as well in the phrase, "and going after strange flesh".

 Due to some email I must add that a husband giving permission to another man to adulterate, mix seed, with his wife does not negate the command.
 Giving permission is an aspect that you can not find in scripture!
 I was very surprised to receive an email suggesting such wickedness!

 1 Corinthians 6:9-11

 In the Hebrew and Greek there is unity of doctrine on marriage, divorce and remarriage.
 Unfortunately the English translations do not show this unity.

 Here is the definition for adulteration from an older dictionary.

 Can One Divorce and Why